-Intended for students working on the Undergraduate Research Journal, this course will examine issues of journal production in print and electronic forms, including editorial analysis of texts and principles of revision.
-Course work will be adjusted to match each student's experience in publication.
+Intended for students working on the Undergraduate Research Journal, we examine issues of journal production in print and electronic forms, including editorial analysis of texts and principles of revision.
+Course work is adjusted to match each student's experience in publication.